Admissions advice and guidance

 Applications - residency

-All applications from families resident in the United Kingdom, and from UK and European Economic Area (EEA) citizens resident outside the United Kingdom will be accepted.
+All applications from families resident in and outside of the United Kingdom will be accepted.
 They will be processed and considered on an equal basis on their current address and in accordance with published arrangements.

 Once a family living outside the UK relocates to within the UK, evidence of the new address will be required.